Skip to navigation Skip to content Skip to footer

 Tax-free interest earnings

-You can withdraw HSA funds tax-free to pay for IRS-qualified medical expenses.
-Common medical expenses include doctor, telehealth and online/virtual visits, lab fees, dental and vision care, prescriptions and over-the-counter medications.
-For a full list of IRS-qualified medical expenses see irs.gov and search for “Publication 502, Medical and Dental Expenses.”
+You can withdraw HSA funds tax free to pay for IRS-qualified medical expenses.
+Common medical expenses include doctor, telehealth and online/virtual visits as well as lab fees, dental and vision care, prescriptions and over-the-counter medications.
+For a full list of IRS-qualified medical expenses, see irs.gov and search for “Publication 502, Medical and Dental Expenses.”

-Once you open an HSA and make a deposit, you can use your funds.
+You can use your HSA funds as soon as you open an account and make a deposit.
 You are immediately fully vested and have full control over your HSA money.

 You’re in charge, but you can keep track by downloading “Publication 502, Medical and Dental Expenses,” a list of IRS qualified medical expenses, from irs.gov.
 It’s also a good idea to consult with your tax or financial advisor.